Tsaryii/ProjectOST/README.md

     ![Screenshot 1](./Images/AddedFiles.png)

 ## Additions
-Creating a new purchaseable is super easy simply do the following...
+Creating a new purchaseable is super easy!

 1. Create a new file under the purchaseables folder and copy / paste the basic_prop template.
     ![Screenshot 1](./Images/ExamplePropBuyable.png)